isar/isar/docs/docs/watchers.md

 ## Watching Collections

-Instead of watching a single object, you can watch an entire collection and get notified when any object is added, updated or deleted:
+Instead of watching a single object, you can watch an entire collection and get notified when any object is added, updated, or deleted:

 ```dart
 Stream<void> userChanged = isar.users.watchLazy();